Postman-Student-Program/library-api-v2/README.md

 `npm run dev`

 The API runs on `localhost:4000` by default unless other `PORT` is specified in the environment.

-### Updating schema.yaml

-`schema.yaml` is the single source of truth used to validate requests and reponses for the API.

-**IMPORTANT** Whenever you change `schema.yaml`, run `npm run genJSON` to generate a JSON version of the schema that fastify will use for validation.

-If you have changed any routes, be sure to update the locations of the path objects in the server route validations.

 ### Tests